How to understand Roo Analytics

 What is “Shifts disrupted”?

-Roo defines a disruption as anything that causes a Confirmed shift not to happen end in a Fulfilled shift.
+Roo defines a disruption as any hiccup or changes to a shift that happened between the hospital and the vet/tech after it was confirmed.
 This card tells you how many of your confirmed shifts were impacted by a disruption.

-Disruptions include a hospital that cancelled a shift with a Confirmed Vet or Tech, or when a Vet or Tech cancelling a shift they were confirmed for, a late call-out.
+Disruptions include a hospital that Cancelled a shift with a Confirmed Vet or Tech, or when a Vet or Tech Calls Out of a shift they were confirmed for, this includes both No-call No-shows as well as call-outs with advanced notice.

 What is “Total disruptions”?